 Short Bio

-Amanda Curreri is an artist and educator.
-Her artwork is situated between textiles and painting, characterized by an engagement with social hxstories of resistance.
-Textiles are key to the work for their ability to invite an experience of collectivity and connection.
-She currently lives on the unceded territory of Tiwa and Pueblo Peoples also known as Albuquerque, NM.
+Amanda Curreri (she/they) is an artist and educator.
+Her artwork is interdisciplinary and dialogic, characterized by an engagement with social hxstories of resistance.
+The work is situated between textiles and painting, social practice, and pedagogy.
+Textiles are key for their ability to invite an experience of collectivity and connection.
+She lives on the unceded territory of Tiwa and Pueblo Peoples, also known as Albuquerque, NM.

 Contact: